 - You can put problematic IoT devices in a separate VLAN.
 A user of ours suggested following these instructions.

 A number of submissions (both by us and our existing collaborators) that use the dataset are under peer-review.
 We are likely to release the full dataset by the end of 2019.
 In the meantime, we are open to collaborating with other researchers.

 To start collaboration, we suggest the following steps:

 Schedule a video call with the IoT Inspector team.
 We will explain our data collection method and describe any ongoing projects.
 Furthermore, we will also hear your proposed use of the data.
-If your proposed project happens to coincide with one of our existing projects, we would need to find a way to avoid submitting multiple papers on similar topics.
+Currently, we are working with a number of collaborators on device identification, anomaly detection, home network measurement, and identifying remote endpoints.
+If your proposed project happens to coincide with one of our existing projects, we would need to either collaborate or find a way to avoid submitting multiple papers on similar topics.